yrdsb-peths/final-greenfoot-project-349319327/README.md

 ##final project

 This game is a simple boss fight, shoot the boss while not getting hit.
 Movement keys are w(up), a(left), s(down), d(right) and right click to shoot.
+Defeating the boss hitless will result in a new message on the victory screen